-9.4 Share Linking Norms: The extant instructions on share linking to borrowing would apply for lending to SHGs / JLGs.

-9.5 Nature of Loan - Secured or Unsecured: The extant limits (individual and total) on grant of unsecured loans and advances will not apply to loans granted to SHGs.
-However, loans granted by UCBs to JLGs, to the extent not backed by tangible security, will be treated as unsecured and will be subject to the extant limits on unsecured loans and advances.

-9.6 Nature of Exposure - Individual or Group: Loans granted to SHGs / JLGs would be governed by the extant guidelines on individual exposure limits.

-9.7 Amount of Loan: The maximum amount of loan to SHGs should not exceed four times of the savings of the group.
+- 9.4 Share Linking Norms: The extant instructions on share linking to borrowing would apply for lending to SHGs / JLGs. - 9.5 Nature of Loan Secured or Unsecured: The extant limits (individual and total) on grant of unsecured loans and advances will not apply to loans granted to SHGs.
+However, loans granted by UCBs to JLGs, to the extent not backed by tangible security, will be treated as unsecured and will be subject to the extant limits on unsecured loans and advances. - 9.6 Nature of Exposure Individual or Group: Loans granted to SHGs / JLGs would be governed by the extant guidelines on individual exposure limits. - 9.7 Amount of Loan: The maximum amount of loan to SHGs should not exceed four times of the savings of the group.
 The limit may be exceeded in case of well managed SHGs subject to a ceiling of ten times of savings of the group.
-The groups may be rated on the basis of certain objective parameters such as proven track record, savings pattern, recovery rate, housekeeping etc. JLGs are not obliged to keep deposits with the bank and hence the amount of loan granted to JLGs would be based on the credit needs of the JLG and the bank's assessment of the credit requirement.

-9.8 Margin and Security for the Loan: Margin / security requirement will be as per Board approved policy of the UCB concerned.

-9.9 Documentation: UCBs may prescribe simple documentation for loans to be granted to SHGs / JLGs keeping in view the purpose of the loan and the status of the borrower.

-9.10 Priority Sector: Loans to SHGs / JLGs for agricultural and allied activities would be considered as priority sector advance.
-Further, other loans to SHGs / JLGs up to Rs.50,000 would be considered as Micro Credit and hence treated as priority sector advances.
-Lending to SHGs, which qualify as loans to priority sector, would also be treated as part of lending to weaker sections.

-9.11 Opening of Savings Bank Account: The SHGs / JLGs would be eligible to open Savings Bank account with UCBs.

-9.12 KYC Norms: The UCBs need to adhere to the KYC guidelines in respect of each member of the SHG / JLG before opening savings bank account / grant of loans.
+The groups may be rated on the basis of certain objective parameters such as proven track record, savings pattern, recovery rate, housekeeping etc. JLGs are not obliged to keep deposits with the bank and hence the amount of loan granted to JLGs would be based on the credit needs of the JLG and the bank's assessment of the credit requirement. - 9.8 Margin and Security for the Loan: Margin / security requirement will be as per Board approved policy of the UCB concerned. - 9.9 Documentation: UCBs may prescribe simple documentation for loans to be granted to SHGs / JLGs keeping in view the purpose of the loan and the status of the borrower. - 9.10 Priority Sector: Loans to SHGs / JLGs for agricultural and allied activities would be considered as priority sector advance.
+Further, other loans to SHGs / JLGs up to ₹50,000 would be considered as Micro Credit and hence treated as priority sector advances.
+Lending to SHGs, which qualify as loans to priority sector, would also be treated as part of lending to weaker sections. - 9.11 Opening of Savings Bank Account: The SHGs / JLGs would be eligible to open Savings Bank account with UCBs. - 9.12 KYC Norms: KYC verification of all the members of SHG need not be done while opening the savings bank account of the SHG and KYC verification of all the office bearers would suffice.
+As regards KYC verification at the time of credit linking of SHGs, as KYC would have already been verified while opening the savings bank account and the account continues to be in operation and is to be used for credit linkage, no separate KYC verification of the members or office bearers is necessary.